reasonml/reasonml.github.io/docs/jsx.md

 **Note** that this is a departure from ReactJS JSX, which does **not** have punning.
 ReactJS' `<input checked />` desugars to `<input checked=true />`, in order to conform to DOM's idioms and for backward compatibility.

+## Frameworks using JSX

+- [**ReveryUI**](https://www.outrunlabs.com/revery/api/revery/#Overview): A ReactJS-like UI framework for building cross-platform GUI applications

 ## Tip & Tricks

 For library authors wanting to take advantage of the JSX: the `[@JSX]` attribute above is a hook for potential ppx macros to spot a function wanting to format as JSX.
 Once you spot the function, you can turn it into any other expression.

-This way, everyone gets to benefit the JSX syntax without needing to opt into a specific library using it, e.g. ReasonReact.
+This way, everyone gets to benefit the JSX syntax without needing to opt into a specific library using it.

 JSX calls supports the features of [labeled functions](function.md#labeled-arguments): optional, explicitly passed optional and optional with default.